YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 ### cut

 After that tangent, let's go back to our Blast results.
-The format of outfmt is a table, in tab-separated values (`.tsv`).
-Note: there's also comma-separated values (`.csv`).
+The format of outfmt is a table, in tab-separated values (`tsv`).
+Note: there's also comma-separated values (`csv`).

 Go to `LinuxAdvance/tables` and copy one of your Blast result into the folder.
 The option that I use the most is `-f` (field).
-Google to see how to cut out the E-value.
+Google to see how to use `cut` to extract the E-value.

 <details>
   <summary><b><u>Hint</u></b></summary>